ORNL/intersect-architecture/sos/logical/resilience/n-modular_redundancy.rst

 architectural pattern and the Compensation strategy pattern in the original resilience design pattern specification (:numref:`intersect:arch:sos:logical:resilience:patterns:classification`) :cite:`engelmann22rdp-20`.
-It offers containment and mitigation with continuous operatation in the presence of an error or failure with none-to-little interruption and no loss of progress.
+It offers detection, containment and mitigation with continuous operatation in the presence of an error or failure, and with none-to-little interruption and no loss of progress.

 .. _intersect:arch:sos:logical:resilience:patterns:n-modular_redundancy:pattern: